Dragonmystic707/exalted-reincarnated/docs/System.md

 The standard attack’s Dice Pool depends greatly on the weapon that is used during the attack.
-The Ability depends on how they are using a weapon–a sword will typically be used with the Melee ability, but may be used with the Thrown if it is used as a javelin.
+The Ability depends on how they are using a weapon--a sword will typically be used with the Melee ability, but may be used with the Thrown if it is used as a javelin.

 The Martial Art Style that a character will use will restrict what types and weights of a weapon may be used.